If you're still chasing overdue fees by email, updating spreadsheets by hand, or printing paper receipts this guide is for you.

 Why Manual Fee Collection Is a Serious Problem

-When fee data lives in a spreadsheet, it's already out of date the moment someone adds a new student, changes a payment plan, or applies a discount.
-Your finance team is constantly playing catch-up — and decisions get made on information that isn't accurate.
+A spreadsheet fee record is out of date the moment someone adds a new student, changes a payment plan, or applies a discount.
+Finance teams end up working from information that's hours or days stale — and decisions get made on numbers that don't reflect reality.

-Chasing payments is reactive, not proactive
+Chasing payments is reactive, not preventive

-Financial reporting takes too long
+Reporting takes too long to be useful

 Here's a simple before-and-after look at what changes: